Nassau County LLC Publication Costs & Fees: 2026 Guide

 | Albany | $200 - $400 | Cheapest option via address strategy |

-Nassau costs roughly 65-75% less than Manhattan and about 35-60% less than most NYC boroughs, while being comparable to Suffolk County and 25-40% less expensive than Westchester.
+Nassau costs roughly 65-75% less than Manhattan and about 35-60% less than most NYC boroughs, while being comparable to Suffolk County.
+See our complete county-by-county cost breakdown for all 62 NY counties.

 Designated Newspapers for Nassau County

-The Nassau County Clerk maintains an extensive list of designated newspapers organized by geographic coverage.
-You must use newspapers designated by the Clerk—you cannot simply choose any newspaper.
+The Nassau County Clerk maintains a list of designated newspapers for LLC publication.
+Per NY LLC Law Section 206, you must publish in newspapers designated by the County Clerk—you cannot simply choose any newspaper.

 - Address: 235 Pinelawn Road, Melville, NY 11747